-Water damage to the Fire Fighter's Phone System can be caused by moisture entering the cabinet through the conduits.
+Water damage to the fire fighters phone system can be caused by moisture entering the cabinet through the conduits.
 Conduits that are installed to enter the top of the cabinet are most likely to cause water problems.
 Installers should take reasonable precautions to prevent water from entering the cabinet.
-The water damage is not covered under the warranty.
+Water damage is not covered under warranty.